 The guessed pinout was pretty close to reality, except for 2 unused power signals and the order of the pixel data.
 Here's what I got on the scope:

 The shift clock is very similar to a regular LCD clock signal with 2 levels of bursts for H and V. That's why I'm calling it DOTCLK.

-Pixels are shifted 8 by 8 (16 bit data) on the rising edge of DOTCLK in a top-down order.
+Pixels are shifted in 8 by 8 (16 bit data bus) on the rising edge of DOTCLK in a top-down order.
 To form a 224-pixel high column, 28 pulses are needed.
 This latches the data to the LEDs and the CLK* brightness signals are then asserted (not shown).